hyper07/apan5210/README.md

 ## Additional Information

 - **Docker Network**: All services are connected via a custom Docker network `apan5210-net`.
-- **Volumes**: Persistent data storage is managed using Docker volumes.

 For more detailed information on each service, please refer to the respective documentation.